feross/feross.org/_posts/2011-05-22-none-of-us-knows-what-were-doing.md

 ---
 layout: post
+title: >
-title: None of Us Knows What We're Doing
+  Essay: None of Us Knows What We're Doing
+tags:
+- essay
+- inspiration
 ---

 I've noticed a disturbing trend among a few of the young programmers, designers, and entrepreneurs who I know at Stanford.
 I've learned that **many of them share the same mistaken belief about success** and how it works.